 How DataScava’s Domain-Specific Language Processing Mines Value From Unstructured Data

-Here’s an excerpt from a guest blog post for big data site KDnuggets written by Janet Dwyer, our CEO, and John Harney, our CTO that explains how DataScava (the unstructured data miner that powers TalentBrowser) uses Domain-Specific Language Processing (DSLP), patented Weighted Topic Scoring (WTS), the language of your business and a customized search engine you control to mine and match your resumes and profiles to your job openings.
+Here’s an excerpt from a guest blog post for big data site KDnuggets written by Janet Dwyer, our CEO, and John Harney, our CTO that explains how DataScava uses Domain-Specific Language Processing (DSLP), patented Weighted Topic Scoring (WTS), the language of your business and a customized search engine you control to mine and match your resumes and profiles to your job openings.

 “Real-time mining of unstructured textual content isn’t simple.
 To work effectively, a solution must be fine-tuned to meet your organization’s specific needs and address the quirks in your company’s information.
 To add value, applications require a vocabulary that accurately captures the definitions, context, and nuance of your business and the way it uses language.